497th Air Expeditionary Group: Cold War

 In January 1961, SAC separated the two air refueling squadrons of the 380th Bombardment Wing at Plattsburgh AFB, New York into a separate wing, the 4108th Air Refueling Wing.
 In addition to the 26th and 380th Air Refueling Squadrons, flying Boeing KC-97 Stratofreighters, the wing was assigned three maintenance squadrons.
 It was assigned to the Eighth Air Force's 820th Air Division (later the 820th Strategic Aerospace Division).

 However, SAC Major Command controlled (MAJCON) could not carry a permanent history or lineage. and SAC looked for a way to make these wings permanent.

 In 1962, in order to perpetuate the lineage of many currently inactive bombardment units with illustrious World War II records, SAC received authority from the USAF to discontinue its MAJCON wings that were equipped with combat aircraft and to activate Air Force-controlled (AFCON) units, most of which were inactive at the time which could carry a lineage and history.

 As a result, the 4108th was replaced by the newly constituted 497th Air Refueling Wing, which assumed its mission, personnel, and equipment on 1 January 1963.
+(Note: Although the 497th Wing was a new organization, it continued, through temporary bestowal, the history, and honors of the World War II 497th Bombardment Group.
+It was also entitled to retain the honors (but not the history or lineage) of the 4108th.
+This temporary bestowal ended in January 1984, when the wing and group were consolidated into a single unit.
+See Ravenstein, Combat Wings, Appendix V, USAF Bestowed History.)
 The 26th and 380th Air Refueling Squadrons were reassigned to the 497th.
 Component support units were replaced by units with the numerical designation of the newly established wing.

 The wing supported global air refueling missions of SAC and other USAF needs, as required, earning an Air Force Outstanding Unit Award for its performance of the mission.
 In June 1964 the 380th Air Refueling Squadron became non-operational while it began to convert to newer Boeing KC-135 Stratotankers.
 The 497th was discontinued and inactivated on 15 September 1964.
 Its subordinate units were also inactivated with the exception of the 380th Air Refueling Squadron, which was reassigned to the 380th Bombardment Wing.